viviengolightly/filmapp/README.md

 To run the app on your laprop:

-Clone the repository usiing git clone <link_to the repository>.
+1. Clone the repository usiing git clone <link_to the repository>.

-Create a db directory: $ sudo mkdir -p /data/db
+2. Create a db directory:

+$ sudo mkdir -p /data/db

+3.
-Change the /data/db directory premission by running: sudo chown -R id -un /data/db
+Change the /data/db directory premission by running:

+$ sudo chown -R id -un /data/db

-Start Mongo by running in a terminal: mongod.
+4. Start Mongo by running in a terminal:

+$ mongod.

-Import MongoDB data to the db: cd into the film-api folder and run: mongoimport --db FilmsDB --collection films --drop --file ./importData.json --jsonArray
+5. Import MongoDB data to the db: cd into the film-api folder and run:

+$ mongoimport --db FilmsDB --collection films --drop --file ./importData.json --jsonArray

-In the film-api directory firt run: npm install.
+6. In the film-api directory firt run:

+$ npm install.

-After the installation is completed run: npm start
+7. After the installation is completed run:

+$ npm start

-Go to the new terminal window and cd to the film_app directory
+8. Go to the new terminal window and cd to the film_app directory

+Do:
-Do: npm install
+$ npm install

+Then:
-Then npm start
+$ npm start

-Open browser and type the address: http://localhost:3000
+9. Open browser and type the address: http://localhost:3000